MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 Your Extensions are crucial to the experience of hundreds of millions of users.
 We look forward to experiencing what you create and are thrilled to help deliver your Extensions to the world.

-If you have feedback regarding the Policies, please let us know by commenting in the [Windows Store forum](https://go.microsoft.com/fwlink/p/?LinkId=224196).
+If you have feedback regarding the Policies, please let us know by commenting in the [Windows Store forum][MicrosoftWindowsDevCenterForumsWindowsStore].
 We consider every comment.

 ## 1. Product Policies